 - Improvements in pain management

-- Improved working memory and attention
+- Improved working memory, attention, cognitive flexibility, and creativity

 - Improved emotional intelligence, regulation & resilience (less reactivity, shorter recovery times)